couchbaselabs/ToDoLite-Android/tutorial.md

 ## 30 minutes: Hands-on, Replications

-### STEP 11: Replications without authentication
+### STEP 8: Replications without authentication

 In `MainActivity.java`, create a new method called `startReplications` to create the push/pull replications:

+- initialise a new NSURL object.
+The string url for this tutorial is `http://todolite-syncgateway.cluster.com`
 - initialise the pull replication with the `createPullReplication` method
-- initialise the push replication with the `createPushReplication` method
+- initialise the push replication with the `createPushReplication  ` method
 - set the continuous property to true on both replications
 - call the `start` method on each replication

-The url of the Sync Gateway is `http://todolite-syncgateway.cluster.com`.

-- call the `startReplications` method in the `onCreate`
+Finally, call the `startReplications` method in the `onCreate` method.

 If you run the app, nothing is saved to the Sync Gateway.
 That’s because we disabled the GUEST account in the configuration file.
 You can see the 401 HTTP errors in the console: